Foods to Eat in PCOS

 Indian Protein Sources for PCOS

-Protein is non-negotiable in PCOS nutrition.
+Protein is non-negotiable in Foods to Eat in PCOS Nutrition.
 Most Indian women eat too little protein, which worsens insulin resistance, cravings, and hormonal imbalance.

 Vegetarian Protein Sources